From hidden order to skyrmions: Quantum Hall states in an extended Hofstadter-Fermi-Hubbard model: Periodic boundaries: Cylinder geometry

 \section{Periodic boundaries: Cylinder geometry}

 We complement our studies of the open boundary geometry by simulations of finite length ($L_x = 25$) cylinders with circumference $L_y = 4$ at flux $2\pi\alpha=\nicefrac{2\pi}{4}$ per plaquette.
 In these systems, we especially explore the spin sector of the model, thereby revealing exotic spin-textures.
+For the spin-polarized ground-state simulations presented in this section, we employed a bond dimension of $\chi=2000$, while the numerically more demanding spinful simulations required bond dimensions up to $\chi=8192$.